-Press Utility → System Setting → Decimal to set the display format of the decimal point in the number parameter.
+When the Shift key is illuminated, press Pulse/Utility → System Setting → Decimal to set the display format of the decimal point in the number parameter.
 It can be set to a decimal "." or a comma ",".
 By default, it is a decimal ".".
 This setting is stored in non-volatile memory and will not be affected by the "restore to defaults" operation.